Stamina Arcanist

 Miscellaneous skills you can use for buffs and extra damage

-• Camouflaged Hunter: We use this skill for its Major Savagery/Prophecy damage buffs
+• Camouflaged Hunter: You can slot this skill passively for its Major Savagery/Prophecy damage buffs.
+(No need to cast this skill; it’s just for the passive buffs)

 • Resolving Vigor: Powerful heal skill.
 Also protects us with Minor Resolve